Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Modeling the Regulation of Disinformation

 \graf{The platform is able to detect potentially harmful content accurately} We assume the platform possesses a proprietary classification model that accurately assigns for every a piece of content the probability of it causing harm \cite{fb-ai, nyt-fb}.
 Thus, extremely violent, graphic, or objectionable content, which contains nudity, racism, child pornography, or any form of human/animal abuse, is tagged by the model with a very high harm probability value.
 Other, benign forms of content, such as cute photos of pets or birthday greetings, are assigned with a very low harm probability value.

-\graf{What we mean by effort} Using this model, the platform can flag content exceeding some chosen harm probability threshold as being unacceptable and in violation of their community standards of acceptable postings.
-Thus, the platform's effort constitutes first detecting such content, and thereafter employing methods to either filter it entirely, downgrade it so that it appears on fewer user feeds, or label it with a warning invoking users' discretion.
+\graf{What we mean by effort} We summarize all of the measures that a platform takes to mitigate harmful content such as disinformation as the ``effort'' expended by the platform.
+This effort includes both changing moderation rules and measures (such as automated detection of harmful content) for their enforcement.
+We model effort by assuming that the platform picks a harm probability threshold (e.g., by specifying content moderation rules) that represents the platform's tolerance for hosted content --- that is, all content whose harm probability value exceeds this threshold is considered by the platform as being unacceptable and in violation of its community standards of acceptable postings.
+Thus, the platform's effort includes both detecting such content, and thereafter employing techniques to mitigate it (e.g., via enforcement of rules).

+These mitigation techniques could include filtering content entirely, downgrading it so that it appears on fewer user feeds, or labeling it with a warning invoking users' discretion.
 As discussed previously, the exact choice of technique is not important for this analysis; any and all such methods effectively count as the platform exercising effort to prevent the spread of harmful content and, by extension, disinformation.

+\graf{Interpreting Effort} \paragraph{Interpreting Effort.} High effort can be interpreted as the platform proactively updating its rules to retrain its model for the automated detection of new forms of harmful content, and perhaps also employing manual effort in tandem to responsibly moderate and control the spread of such content.
+Conversely, low effort may be thought of as the platform being lax about enforcing its moderation rules, and perhaps even as not updating these rules to preempt the spread of toxic content.
+In the context of our modeling, therefore, a low choice of threshold implies stricter content moderation rules and thus high effort on part of the platform as more content items will be flagged; and a higher threshold indicates laxer content moderation rules and thus lower effort as fewer content items will be flagged by the platform.

 \graf{The model and its various params} Let $H$ be a binary random variable indicating whether harm occurs with density function $h(e)=\Pr[H \mid e] \in (0,1]$ representing the probability that harm occurs if the platform exerts effort $e$. \graf{Harm probability} Similar to \cite{oilspill}, we assume that although the platform is unable to control this externality directly, the platform can make it less likely for harm to occur by exercising more effort.
 In line with the standard economic model of unilateral accidents \cite{INNES200429,INNES1999181,unilateral-model-ambiguity}, we assume that there are diminishing returns to effort; that is, effort reduces risk of harm at a decreasing rate: $h'(e) < 0$ and $h''(e) \ge 0$.\footnote{Though the cited studies assume strict convexity of harm function, i.e., $h''(e) > 0$, our results are robust towards slightly relaxing this assumption.}